jpenca/spinal-docs/README.md

-[ffwd-gif]: https://raw.githubusercontent.com/jpenca/spinal-docs/master/spinal.gif "spinal fast forward"
+[ffwd-gif]: https://raw.githubusercontent.com/jpenca/spinal-docs/master/spinal.gif "commands in this gif are randomly generated from a Max/MSP patch and sent over via UDP"